tasnim-mohammd/QA1-Assignments-/README.md

 #### - Issue Type : Bug
 #### - Issue Severity : Blocker
 #### - Issue Description :
-Leaving file open for an extended period it can lead to various issues like Resource leaks, Performance degradation , Data corruption etc or unexpected behavior that can be difficult to diagnose and fix. i solve this issue by using the try-with-resources statement  then it is automatically closed when the try block is exited so the try-with-resources statement is  simplifies the code and eliminates the need for the finally block as following :
+Leaving file open for an extended period it can lead to various issues like Resource leaks, Performance degradation , Data corruption etc. or unexpected behavior that can be difficult to diagnose and fix.
+I solve this issue by using the try-with-resources statement  then it is automatically closed when the try block is exited so the try-with-resources statement is  simplifies the code and eliminates the need for the final block as following :

 ![image](https://user-images.githubusercontent.com/114527203/225845072-eab93c5e-1094-4431-a495-058aa2eb181a.png)

- cause of try-with-resources statement it is automatically closed  no needed for writer.close() so i deleted it to became as following :
+ cause of try-with-resources statement it is automatically closed  no needed for writer.close() so I deleted it to became as following :

 ![image](https://user-images.githubusercontent.com/114527203/225845358-d6e64401-e5fb-40ad-a894-5d528417a32c.png)

-### 11. Declare "close" on seperate line
+### 11. Declare "close" on separate line
 #### - Issue Type : Code Smell
 #### - Issue Severity : Minor
 #### - Issue Description :
-Declaring multiple variables on one line is difficult to read.so i  Declare "close" on seperate line .
+Declaring multiple variables on one line is difficult to read.
+So I  Declare "close" on separate line .

 ### 12.Rename this method name (BuildMenu) to match regular expression " [a-z][a-zA-Z0-9]*$ ".
 #### Issue Type : code smell
 #### Issue Severity : Minor
-i renamed it to buildMenu.
+I renamed it to buildMenu.
 Failing to follow naming conventions can make the code more difficult to read and understand, which can negatively affect the software quality.
 If the code uses inconsistent or non-standard naming conventions, it can make it more difficult for other developers to understand how the code works and can introduce errors and bugs that are difficult to diagnose and resolve.

 ### 13. Use static access with "javax.swing.WindowConstants" for "EXIT_ON_CLOSE".
 #### Issue Type : Code Smell
 #### Issue Severity : Critical
-i fixed it by using WindowConstants.EXIT_ON_CLOSE insted of JFrame.EXIT_ON_CLOSE. if multiple instances of a class that use "EXIT_ON_CLOSE" are created, each instance will create a new object for the constant, leading to unnecessary object creation overhead and potentially affecting the performance of the application.
+I fixed it by using WindowConstants.EXIT_ON_CLOSE instead of JFrame.EXIT_ON_CLOSE. if multiple instances of a class that use "EXIT_ON_CLOSE" are created, each instance will create a new object for the constant, leading to unnecessary object creation overhead and potentially affecting the performance of the application.
 ### 14.
 ```agsl